 Most Colin’s recent prints are combinations of linocut and screenprint and his subjects are often those of ‘traditional’ wildlife imagery.

-Within both mediums Ellie explores ideas around space, focusing on liminal spaces.
+Ellie Hayward explores ideas around space, focusing on liminal spaces.
 The architectural language of spaces such as corridors, thresholds and boundaries create places of transition in our everyday lives.

 Grace Hailstone’s work is rooted in the subject of surreal and imagined landscapes – caves, volcanic lands, and geological forms, often linked to lived experiences and memories of places.